 Your proposal is not just about selling a product; it is about your customers' needs and how your service can help fulfill them.
 This is where you can show that you understand them, that you have the expertise to help them, and that they can trust you.

-If you’d like more visual demonstration of what a good SaaS proposal looks like, Qwilr’s SaaS proposal template is a prime example.
+If you’d like a more visual demonstration of what a good SaaS proposal looks like, here's a video walkthrough on setting up a SaaS proposal template in Qwilr:

 The steps to write a SaaS proposal, and the key elements to include